The Forum of Fargo–Moorhead: History

+TV/Radio

 The Forum is also co-owned with TV stations WDAY-TV and WDAZ-TV.
-It used to own KOYY under the call sign WDAY-FM and WDAY-AM.
+It used to own KOYY under the call sign WDAY-FM, as well as WDAY-AM.
 In spring 2008, The Forums news staff merged with WDAY-AM's news team, forming one of the first joint radio-print news-gathering operations in the country.
-This ended in 2025 when the Forum sold WDAY-AM.
+This ended in 2025 when The Forum sold WDAY-AM.
+The Forum has been in broadcasting since 1935, when it led a syndicate that bought in WDAY-AM in 1935.
+WDAY-TV signed on in 1953.
+The Forum bought full control of the WDAY stations in 1958.

-In 2015, higher education reporter Grace Lyden won the NDNA's Rookie of the Year award for her "bulldog tenacity."

-In 2020, the newspaper reduced its print schedule to Wednesdays and Saturdays due to economic stress caused by the COVID-19 pandemic.